RogerTait/hello-world/README.md

 # hello-world

-My son Aaron got a hautcut yesterday for the first time in years.
+My son Aaron got a haircut yesterday for the first time in years.
 No one has yet asked him whether he joined a boy band.
 It looks pretty good.